monupareeklg/trade-data-generator/README.md

 - Simulate **Market Depth** with dynamic buy and sell orders.
 - Generate **OHLC Candlesticks** (Open, High, Low, Close) with customizable intervals.
-- Track **Executed Trades** in real-time.
+- Track **Executed Trades** in real-time with configurable precision and step sizes.
-- Redis support for caching candlestick data.
+- Precision handling for prices and trade volumes per symbol.
 - Multi-symbol support for crypto.
 - WebSocket integration for real-time updates.
 - Fully customizable and developer-friendly.